sheldonhull/sheldonhull.hugo/content/about.md

 ## Work

-{{<button href="/files/material-dark.pdf" theme="success">}} Download Resume {{< /button >}}
+{{<button href="https://stackoverflow.com/story/sheldonhull" theme="success">}} Resume/Developer Story {{< /button >}}

-I specialize in working with SQL Server to help speed things up, and develop solutions focused on SQL Server.
-I have a passion for automation, streamlining, implementing a healthy Database Lifecycle Management (DLM) process.
-I've additionally dived into PowerShell to help automate many of the tasks for testing and deploying SQL databases, as well as some projects with C#.
-I've been excited to be part of the #sqlfamily and connect with various members online that have helped provide such a rich experience for the community to draw on and learn from.
-AWS is a big part of my work, and I've run performance related testing, configuration, and other stuff up in the magical land of the cloud.
-I've worked a little with Azure as well.

-I'm allergic to red-tape, excessive emails, meetings for the sake of meetings, and busy work for the sake of busy work.
-I like to bring real value and see the company and client's work impacted for the better thanks to my efforts.
-Saving folks some money and time is always a win!
+I’ve got over 8 years of experience working database performance tuning & design.
+I’ve worked with AWS, been involved with disaster recovery & scalability planning, automation, extensive exposure to .NET, DevOps practices, and more.

+I'm obsessed with automation and making tools and processes more streamlined to improve everyone's day.

+I ♥ code

+Software, Infrastructure-as-code, Compliance-as-code, my resume as code... you name it 😁

+With a passion for automation and excellence I’m a good fit for a DevOps culture that believes in agility and quality.
+I enjoy blogging at sheldonhull.com and contributing back to the open-source community when possible.
+I use spaces, Vscode City Lights dark theme, ligature fonts, ultrawide monitor, GitHub, and craft magic from this.
+I'm also guilty of trying out far too many terminal enhancements and trying to convince myself my Windows 10 shell will someday be as cool as Oh My Zsh. ¯\_(ツ)_/¯

+I also think the world needs more emojis and tacos 🌮🌮🌮

 ## Other Interests

 My passions extend beyond technology into the creative realm as well.
 I've enjoyed doing videography, photography, and creating music.
-I've been honored to serve as an associate pastor of worship for a period of time, and still engage in church community with the goal of loving like Jesus demonstrated.
+Electric & acoustic guitar have always been a passion.
 I'm a sucker for good post-rock music, which I think is the best type of music for coding around.

 ### Music - On Desk